mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/perception/one-api/installation.rst

 Overview
 --------

-Intel PCL optimization is accomplished using |l_oneapi|, which comprises components such as the |oneapi| DPC++ Compiler, OpenMP and |oneapi| Threading Building Blocks (``oneTBB``).
+Intel PCL optimization is accomplished using Intel® oneAPI Base Toolkit, which comprises components such as the |oneapi| DPC++ Compiler, OpenMP and |oneapi| Threading Building Blocks (``oneTBB``).
 This optimization maximizes performance by fully utilizing the hardware's available resources.